shelleyolivia/learn-tutorials/solana/solana-streaming-protocol.md

         }
 ```

-Then we will check who signed this transaction.
-And the pub key of the receiver is data is equal to the account provided to us.
+Then we will check who signed this transaction, and the public key of the receiver is equal to the account provided to us.

 ```rs
         if !sender_account.is_signer {